Holliday will not return as Marshall's head coach

-HUNTINGTON – After 11 seasons, Marshall head coach Doc Holliday will not return as head coach of the Thundering Herd.
+HUNTINGTON — After 11 seasons at Marshall University, Doc Holliday will not return as head coach of the Thundering Herd.

 At 10 a.m.
-Monday, Holliday released the news on social media that his contract was not being renewed.
+Monday, Holliday released the news on social media that his contract was not being renewed by the university.

 “I have been informed that Marshall President Dr. Jerry Gilbert will not be extending my contract as Head Football Coach at Marshall University,” the statement said.
 “To Athletic Director Mike Hamrick and former University President Dr. Stephen Kopp, thank you for the opportunity in naming me Marshall’s 30th Head Football Coach, 11 years ago.”

+Gilbert also stated the decision on Holliday was his after consulting with Hamrick, which was a response to reports that political factors and those on the university’s Board of Governors were behind the decision.

+“Just to be clear, there was no outside influences in this decision,” Gilbert said.
+“I consulted with the athletic director and made this decision.”

-The move comes just three weeks after Holliday was named Conference USA Coach of the Year and the AFCA Region 4 Coach of the Year following a season in which Marshall started 7-0 and was ranked No. 15 nationally in both major polls.
+The move comes less than three weeks after Holliday was named Conference USA Coach of the Year and the AFCA Region 4 Coach of the Year following a season in which Marshall started 7-0 and was ranked No. 15 nationally in both major polls.

 Holliday was also named to the watch list for the Bryant Awards National Coach of the Year as part of Marshall’s early season success.